ciellosinc/bc-template/test api/README.md

 ## Postman

 To use Postman template you should import the json files to your workspace in Postman.
+To do it you have to click in the "Import" button next to your workspace name and then drop or select the json file, in this case: "Cronus App.postman_collection"

-You can set the variables in the environment and/or collection files.
+To set the authorization in the next step, and after perform the requests, you have to firstly set the variables.
+To set them click in the collection name, in this case "Cronus App", and click on the "Variables" tab.
+After each needed change that you make you should save the modifications.

 After setting up variables, you need to set authorization to create a token with the neccessary fields.
+To do that you should click on the collection name, select the "Authorization" tab and follow the next steps (some of this fields as said are set on the variables tab in the collection):
 1. Choose Authorization = Oauth 2.0.
    - Token Name = “choose”
    - Grant type = authorization code